hzsolt21/hzsolt21.github.io/_drafts/ADLabReview.markdown

 <h1 style="font-family:Verdana">My Active Directory Lab Experience </h1>

 <h2>Prologue:</h2>
-Back in February, I wanted to dive in deeper into the active directory aspects of security.
+Back in February 2019, I wanted to dive in deeper into the active directory aspects of security.
 I just had a minimalistic idea about it, but I always wanted to learn the attacks on Active Directory from both the Red and Blue team's perspective.
 I saw the tweet from PentesterAcademy about the new course they were going to launch "ACTIVE DIRECTORY LAB".
 I just saw the content covered in the course and the price of the course.
 Immediately, I WAS ALL IN!
 I might be one of the first few ones who signed up for the course.
 I purchased the 30 - days lab time.
 I just wanted to share with you about what Active Directory Lab did to me.

 <h2>About the Course</h2>
 Starting off the course covers mostly everything you need to begin active directory pentesting or red team recon in an active directory environment.
 Few of the things the course covered are: